Cowboy Wash: Analysis of coprolite

 To investigate the theory that cannibalism had been practiced at the Cowboy Wash site, Richard Marlar, a University of Colorado molecular biologist examined the coprolite (fossilized human feces) found on site and discovered it tested positive for human myoglobin, which is found in human muscle tissue.
 This type of myoglobin was not found in 20 'control' coprolites in comparable sites.
 This indicated the feces contained the remains of digested human flesh.
-Malar also found the myoglobin protein during a chemical analysis of a cooking pot at the ancient Ancestral Pueblo site.
+Marlar also found the myoglobin protein during a chemical analysis of a cooking pot at the ancient Ancestral Pueblo site.

 Explanation

 There are conflicting theories about whether or not cannibalism occurred at Cowboy Wash.
 According to Billman, the current explanation for the apparent cannibalism was that drought struck the region, prompting groups to move and seek food.
 This led to territorial conflicts between groups and a decline in social order.
 The remains were dated to be around the time consistent with the demise of the Chaco system.
 Some researchers have found reference to warfare-related cannibalism within Puebloan culture, for example, that among the Hopi, "chewing on shreds of enemy scalps was thought to make children brave hearted".
 However, others speculate that the coprolite found at Cowboy Wash contains remains of Ancient Pueblo people who were killed and consumed by a cultural outsider.

 Other theories include the bones reflect evidence of reburial rituals or perhaps ritual killing of those suspected of witchcraft.
 It has even been suggested that Billman's team mistook a coyote coprolite for human.